 Most Recent Toll Increase (Fiscal 2008).
-With input from the General Assembly and the Administration, the Authority evaluated the current toll structure and found that amending the current structure of the Route 1 Toll Road would be in the best interest of the Authority.
+With input from the General Assembly and the then Governor and her Administration, the Authority evaluated the current toll structure and found that amending the current structure of the Route 1 Toll Road would be in the best interest of the Authority.